Discriminative Measures for Comparison of Phylogenetic Trees

 \section{Conclusion}

 This paper presents three new tree measures for efficient discriminative comparison of trees.
-First, using the well-known relation between trees and ultrametrics, we construct the cluster-cardinality metric $\distCC$ as the pullback of matrix norms along an embedding of trees into the space of matrices .
+First, using the well known relation between trees and ultrametrics, the cluster-cardinality metric $\distCC$ is constructed as the pullback of matrix norms along an embedding of trees into the space of matrices.
 Second, we present the crossing dissimilarity $\distCM$ that counts the pairwise incompatibilities of trees.
-Third, we construct the NNI navigation dissimilarity $\distNav$ based on a kind of discrete path integral of (i.e. counting the steps along) the trajectory of an abstract discrete dynamical system in the space of trees.
-All of our tree measures can be efficiently computed in time $\bigO{n^2}$ in the number of leaves, $n$.
-Moreover, we provide a closed form expression for each proposed tree measure and present an ordering relation between these tree dissimilarities and other related tree metrics.
-In addition to being computationally more efficient than $\distMS$, using extensive numerical studies we demonstrate that the proposed tree measures are significantly more informative and discriminative than $\distRF$.
+Third, the NNI navigation dissimilarity $\distNav$ while presented in closed form is constructed as the length of a navigation path in the space of trees.